 Price hidden decking and flashing in writing

 Rotten decking and surprise chimney flashing are the two most common roofing extras.
 Price them the day you find them and get a signature before the crew keeps moving.
-A written change order priced correctly protects the margin you bid.
+A written change order priced at your agreed rate protects the margin you bid, and it keeps the homeowner from feeling ambushed at the end.

 - Set per-sheet decking replacement pricing before the job starts